 Subparagraphs (d) through (g) [No change.]

-Additional requirements for engineering evaluations and data submitted by the applicant: Engineering evaluations may include successful public usage on light-duty or medium-duty vehicles, adequate capacity of storage containers, routing of lines to prevent siphoning, and other emissions-related factors deemed appropriate by the Executive Officer.
+Additional requirements for engineering evaluations and data submitted by the applicant: Engineering evaluations may include successful public usage on light-duty or medium-duty vehicles, adequate capacity of storage containers, routing of lines to prevent siphoning, and other emissions-related factors deemed necessary to determine compliance by the Executive Officer using good engineering judgment.
 For LPG systems, this engineering evaluation shall include: emissions from pressure relief valves, carburetion systems and other sources of leakage; emissions due to fuel system wear and aging, and evaporative emission test data from light-duty or medium-duty vehicles with comparable systems.

 Auxiliary engines and fuel systems